A re-post from 2015 …

 What is it like when your team wins the championship?
 Beyond description, really — but that didn’t deter me from writing this here diary of the experience of watching my Portland Timbers win the 2015 MLS Cup in Columbus, Ohio.

 5 p.m.
 I finish a 12-hour shift driving a taxi, hand off the car to the night driver, and tell him, “Your first job is to take me to the airport – I’m going to Columbus for the Cup!”
-I jump in the back, pull my scarf and hat out of my backpack, and at the terminal, I hand him two crumpled 20s that I probably got from a pimp or a john.
-I stride in – and immediately trade a thumbs-up with somebody else in green.
+I jump in the back, pull my scarf and hat out of my backpack, and at the terminal, I hand him two crumpled 20s that I probably got from a pimp or a stripper.
+I stride into the terminal – and immediately trade a thumbs-up with somebody else in green.

 5:15 p.m.
 There is a lot of green at this gate!
 People are smiling high-fiving, and posing for pictures.
 I’d say there’s two dozen or more on this flight to LAX.

 5:25 p.m.
 I board early, sit on the aisle, and count Timbers fans walking by.
 I give up around 30.
 One of them gives me a fist-bump and says, “Do you think they allow singing on here?”
 “Let’s find out,” I say.

 9 p.m.
 At LAX for the red-eye, there’s even more green at the gate.
 The Portland flight gate and flight crew seemed to understand what was happening; they’ve seen the Army before.
 These folks in LA have no idea what’s going on.

 5 a.m.
 The Columbus Airport is closed.
 The few dozen of us green-clad Army folk stumbling through the halls feel half like zombies and half like paratroopers just before the invasion.
 But our Facebook feeds show pictures from last night of Columbus pubs filled with the Army; the advance troops are already here.